Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 In the following years, Yudkowsky reinstated the theory on LessWrong and admitted that

-banning discussion of Roko's thought experiment was a "a huge mistake".
+banning discussion of Roko's thought experiment was "a huge mistake".

 Roko's Basilisk has since captured the attention of many, being featured in Slate magazine